mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

    echo "✅ Local project structure created for CodeCatalyst"
    ```

    The CodeCatalyst project structure now provides the foundation for collaborative development with integrated source control, issue tracking, and automated deployment workflows.
-This centralized platform enables your team to work together on the visual serverless application with built-in governance and security controls that ensure consistent development practices across all team members.
+This centralized platform enables your team to work together on the visual serverless application with built-in governance and security controls that ensure consistent development practices across all team members while maintaining traceability of all changes.

-2. **Design Serverless Application with Application Composer**:
+2. **Design Serverless Application with Infrastructure Composer**:

-   Application Composer's visual design interface enables rapid prototyping of serverless architectures without requiring deep CloudFormation expertise.
+   Infrastructure Composer's visual design interface enables rapid prototyping of serverless architectures without requiring deep CloudFormation expertise.
 The drag-and-drop canvas allows you to compose AWS services, configure their properties, and establish connections between resources while automatically generating infrastructure-as-code templates that follow AWS best practices for security, performance, and reliability.
-This visual approach bridges the gap between architectural concepts and implementation details.
+This visual approach bridges the gap between architectural concepts and implementation details, making serverless development more accessible to teams with varying technical backgrounds.

    ```bash
    # Create initial application structure for visual design